x3art/maydef/README.md

 a carrier docks its fighters and then relaunches those fighters we could end up oscilating).

+### MLCC carrier fighter script changes ###

+This includes a fixed script for fighters.
+The changes in there have to do how we handle ship classes that don't have configuration options in the MLCC carrier configuration (only M1-M8 do).
+Without the fixed script if we encountered an enemy ship that isn't configured (TS, TP, TM, TL and drones) the fighters wouldn't shoot it and the carrier wouldn't retreat because there were still enemies around.
+We'd hang in the sector until someone else destroyed the enemy or in case of drones if the drones actually blew up our fighters.

+The changed script treats fighter drone as an M5, drone mk2 and TP - m4, TS - M3, TL and TM - M6.
+This decision is based on how much shield those usually have.

 ## ChangeLog ##

 ### v1.1 ###